 The Nursery Garden

-We are fortunate to have, within a couple of minute’s walk, a large village park which gives us the bonus of extended outdoor amenities.
-This has been the venue for ‘Bear Hunts’; picnics and nature trails.
+We are fortunate to have, within a couple of minutes walk, the large Village Park which gives us the bonus of extended outdoor amenities.
+This has been the venue for ‘Bear Hunts’, picnics and nature trails.
 We also occasionally like to visit the canal to look for ducks and boats.